- I Tatti

 If the candidate receives partial salary or outside grants, this must be explained on the application or in subsequent correspondence with the Director.

 Application for the I Tatti Fellowship are accepted exclusively online.
-These applications can be written in English or Italian and must be submitted electronically by midnight (Cambridge, MA time) on 15 October 2013.
+These applications can be written in English or Italian and must be submitted electronically by midnight (Cambridge, MA time) on 15 October 2014.
 Late applications will not be accepted.
 Notification will be made at the beginning of February.
-APPLICATIONS ARE NOW CLOSED

 Letters of Recommendation